Wave

 Other types of waves include gravitational waves, which are disturbances in spacetime that propagate according to general relativity; heat diffusion waves; plasma waves that combine mechanical deformations and electromagnetic fields; reaction–diffusion waves, such as in the Belousov–Zhabotinsky reaction; and many more.
 Mechanical and electromagnetic waves transfer energy, momentum, and information, but they do not transfer particles in the medium.
 In mathematics and electronics waves are studied as signals.
 On the other hand, some waves have envelopes which do not move at all such as standing waves (which are fundamental to music) and hydraulic jumps.
-Some, like the probability waves of quantum mechanics, may be completely static.

 A physical wave field is almost always confined to some finite region of space, called its domain.
 For example, the seismic waves generated by earthquakes are significant only in the interior and surface of the planet, so they can be ignored outside it.
 However, waves with infinite domain, that extend over the whole space, are commonly studied in mathematics, and are very valuable tools for understanding physical waves in finite domains.

 A plane wave is an important mathematical idealization where the disturbance is identical along any (infinite) plane normal to a specific direction of travel.
 Mathematically, the simplest wave is a sinusoidal plane wave in which at any point the field experiences simple harmonic motion at one frequency.
 In linear media, complicated waves can generally be decomposed as the sum of many sinusoidal plane waves having different directions of propagation and/or different frequencies.
 A plane wave is classified as a transverse wave if the field disturbance at each point is described by a vector perpendicular to the direction of propagation (also the direction of energy transfer); or longitudinal wave if those vectors are aligned with the propagation direction.
 Mechanical waves include both transverse and longitudinal waves; on the other hand electromagnetic plane waves are strictly transverse while sound waves in fluids (such as air) can only be longitudinal.
 That physical direction of an oscillating field relative to the propagation direction is also referred to as the wave's polarization, which can be an important attribute.